Search engine: Types of web search engines

 One of the elements that a search engine algorithm scans for is the frequency and location of keywords on a Web page.
 Those with higher frequency are typically considered more relevant.
 But search engine technology is becoming sophisticated in its attempt to discourage what is known as keyword stuffing, or spamdexing.

 Another common element that algorithms analyze is the way that pages link to other pages in the Web.
 By analyzing how pages link to each other, an engine can both determine what a page is about (if the keywords of the linked pages are similar to the keywords on the original page) and whether that page is considered "important" and deserving of a boost in ranking.
 Just as the technology is becoming increasingly sophisticated to ignore keyword stuffing, it is also becoming more savvy to Web masters who build artificial links into their sites in order to build an artificial ranking.

 Modern web search engines are highly intricate software systems that employ technology that has evolved over the years.
 There are a number of sub-categories of search engine software that are separately applicable to specific 'browsing' needs.
 These include web search engines (e.g. Google), database or structured data search engines (e.g. Dieselpoint), and mixed search engines or enterprise search.
 The more prevalent search engines, such as Google and Yahoo!, utilize hundreds of thousands computers to process trillions of web pages in order to return fairly well-aimed results.
 Due to this high volume of queries and text processing, the software is required to run in a highly dispersed environment with a high degree of superfluity.

 Another category of search engines is scientific search engines.
 These are search engines which search scientific literature.
-Best known example is GoogleScholar.
-Researchers are working on improve search engine technology by making the engines understand the content element of the articles, such as extracting theoretical constructs or key research findings.
+The most prominent example is Google Scholar.
+Researchers are working on improving search engine technology by making them understand the content element of the articles, such as extracting theoretical constructs or key research findings.